 Why the data panic?

-We’ve likely all been exposed to various news segments and articles warning us about the darkening cloud of location sharing and location history.
+We’re exposed to various news segments and articles warning us about the darkening cloud of location sharing and location history.
+It’s like there are suddenly no more location sharing benefits!
 Word on the street suggests anything you use on a daily basis, such as your mobile device, Facebook or Google, is tracking you.
-This looming tracker is hidden deep in your smartphone.
-It’s tricked you, it’s hard to find, you’re seeing articles on “how to stop it!” and it’s creating a panic.
+This looming tracker hides deep in your smartphone.
+It tricks you, it’s hard to find, you’re seeing articles on “how to stop it!” and it’s creating a panic.

 It sounds like an infectious disease, as “it affects anyone with an Android phone or iPhone users running Google Maps,” which translates to over two billion people.
 Over two billion people are affected and don’t know how to make it stop!
 But what exactly are they affected by?
 What is the problem?